bharathgaddam1712/Fashion_Ai/README.md

-# Fashion Visual Search & Intelligent Styling Assistant (FashionAi)
+# Fashion Visual Search & Intelligent Styling Assistant

 ## Overview
 The **Fashion Visual Search & Intelligent Styling Assistant** is a web application designed to help users browse, search, and discover fashion products.
 It leverages visual search technology powered by Pinecone for image-based product matching, provides personalized recommendations using Google Generative AI, and includes features like product browsing, trending items, and user authentication.
 The project is built with a React frontend, an Express.js backend, and MongoDB for user data storage.